Cybercrime Investigations

 After completing this module, you should be able to:

-- examine the role of knowledge management in cybercrime investigations.
+- assess the role of knowledge management systems in organizing, sharing, and protecting investigative information among agencies.

 Summary